jcorbin/pchepa/v1_build.md

     - if you have a test wall section on hand, verify its height fit one last time
   - wire up and install the power module into its socket
     - if using JST connectors, modify a fan cable into a corresponding JST wire pair
+  - once the power module and its wires are installed, insert the channel plug into the wiring channel

 6. print out a wall section
   - should slide into the channels of the base and cover plates without easily falling out